Besides the Python data types I've walked through just the other day, loops are an essential part of programming.

 Based on this example, you can already see it translates to: For each element X inside of statement Y, Evaluate a code block.

-Let's say we have a list with animals and would like to print each animal.
+Let's say we have a list of animals and would like to print each animal.

 We can also use the range to loop x amount of times.
 Let's say we want to make a loop go four times.